The advantage of using a demo account to learn forex trading

 Forex trades are conducted internationally, 24 hours a day, five days a week through electronic communication networks and phone networks via the internet.

-Round-the-clock trading in different time zones makes forex a relatively straightforward market to access, but that also means losing money by forex trading is not difficult.
+Round-the-clock trading in different time zones makes forex a relatively straightforward market to access, but that also means there are more opportunities to make a bad trade.

 So trading forex is easy, right?